jacolind/crinfu/slidedeck.md

 Many investors who cannot buy today \newline
-(for legal or technical reasons) \newline will be able to buy the BlockchainX certificate
+(for legal or technical reasons) \newline will be able to buy the BlockchainX certificate.

 ## Benefit 4: Increased trading volume